giorgiasampo/Foodata/README.md

 Our technical analysis is fully available at this [link](https://giorgiasampo.github.io/Foodata/index.html#metadata).

+### EUROSTAT (STATISTICAL OFFICE OF THE EUROPEAN UNION)
+Format: XLS, CSV, HTML, PC-AXIS, SPSS, TSV, PDF.

+Metadata: A huge amount of metadata is also  provided, expressed in SDMX format, an ISO standard since 2013 for the exchange of statistical data and metadata in XML format.
+These metadata contain information on metadata updating, contacts, data presentation, units of measurements, reference period, institutional mandate, confidentiality, distribution policy, frequency of dissemination, accessibility, quality, relevance, accuracy, consistency, cost, review and any comments.

+### EUROPEAN ENVIRONMENTAL AGENCY
+Format: CSV, XLS

+Metadata: Information and metadata are provided about last updates, contacts, unit used and the type of data, creation date, copyright, source, definitions and countries considered.

+### FAO
+Format: CSV, XLS

+Metadata: Information and metadata are provided about last updates, contacts, unit used and the type of data, creation date, copyright, source, definitions and countries considered.

 ### Mashup and output datasets
 FAIR data management -> In general terms, your research data should be 'FAIR', that is findable, accessible, interoperable and re-usable
 Explain why our data are: